• Feb 25, 2025

 4. Hawa Mahal, Jaipur

-A spellbound and one of the most stunning architecture in Rajasthan, Hawa Mahal was built right in the heart of Jaipur by Maharaja Sawai Pratap Singh in 1799.
+A spellbinding and one of the most stunning architectural landmarks in Rajasthan, Hawa Mahal was built in the heart of Jaipur by Maharaja Sawai Pratap Singh in 1799.
 With a beautiful blend of Islamic and Rajput architecture, it creates a stunning interior and exterior with a lovely pink facade.
-The palace got its name because of its marvelous and thoughtful creation of 953 windows to produce a honeycombed cooling system, which will help to keep the place cool and well-aired throughout the year.
+The palace got its name because of its marvellous and thoughtful creation of 953 windows, producing a honeycombed cooling system that helps keep the place cool and well-aired throughout the year.

 • Best time to visit- Months between October and March

-• The top spot to visit nearby- Albert Hall, Jaipur Wax Museum, Gaitore, Moti Dongri, Central Park, Birla Temple, and Jal Mahal
+• The top spots to visit nearby- Albert Hall, Jaipur Wax Museum, Gaitore, Moti Dongri, Central Park, Birla Temple, and Jal Mahal

 5. Mehrangarh Fort, Jodhpur

-One of the best-preserved forts in India, the Mehrangarh Fort still stands as the pride of Jodhpur on a around 400-foot-tall cliff and thus reigns supremacy over the city's skyline.
-The fort houses several palaces and museums, beautifully displaying glorious and luxurious historic times and magnificently mirroring the cultural and artistic history of Rajasthan.
-At present, it serves as an amazing tourist destination spot and offers a breathtaking view of the city of Jaipur.
+One of the best-preserved forts in India, the Mehrangarh Fort still stands as the pride of Jodhpur atop a 400-foot-tall cliff, thus reigning supreme over the city's skyline.
+The fort houses several palaces and museums, beautifully showcasing the glorious, luxurious past and magnificently reflecting the cultural and artistic history of Rajasthan.
+At present, it serves as an amazing tourist destination, offering a breathtaking view of Jaipur.

 • Best time to visit- Months from October to March